SriRam7708/Exploratory-Data-Analysis---Adv-house-price-pred/README.md

 # Exploratory-Data-Analysis---Adv-house-price-pred
-Columns are separated into Numerical and Categorical Columns and Analysis is based on the separation individually to the target coulmn
+Columns are separated into Numerical and Categorical Columns and Analysis is performed to find the relationship between the independent variable to the target variable